 Hayoung Song

 I am a postdoctoral research associate at the Center for Theoretical and Computational Neuroscience at Washington University in St. Louis.
-I received a PhD in Psychology (Integrative Neuroscience) from the University of Chicago, working with Monica Rosenberg and Yuan Chang Leong.
-I received a BA in Psychology and MS in Biomedical Engineering from Sungkyunkwan University in Korea, working with Won Mok Shim and Min-Suk Kang.
+I received a PhD in Psychology (Integrative Neuroscience) from the University of Chicago, advised by Monica Rosenberg and Yuan Chang Leong.
+I received an MS in Biomedical Engineering and a BA in Psychology from Sungkyunkwan University in Korea.

 Research Program

-Comprehension involves integrating ongoing events with causally related events in memory to form and update a coherent situational representation.
+We understand everyday events by reasoning about their underlying causes.
+We integrate ongoing events with causally related events in memory to form and update coherent situational representations.
 How does the brain accomplish this?
-Using functional magnetic resonance imaging, naturalistic behavioral experiments, and computational modeling, my work investigates various cognitive processes integral to narrative comprehension, including causal reasoning, episodic memory (stay tuned!), attentional engagement, and emotion.
+I use functional magnetic resonance imaging, naturalistic behavioral experiments, and computational modeling to answer this question.

 Cognition arises from neural operations at multiple spatial scales, from individual neurons to large-scale networks.
-I think a lot on how neural operations at different scales collectively give rise to complex behavior, and how we can study this as a field.
+I think a lot about how neural operations at different scales collectively give rise to complex behavior, and how we can study this as a field.
+I use dynamical systems to characterize and model neural dynamics.

 I entered the field to understand the neural basis of subjective experience.
 I wanted to explain the tingling sensation I felt as a kid in front of a beautiful painting (so-called aesthetic experience).
 I collaborate with artists and organizations to conduct science in the wild to investigate our subjective experiences.